tolgee/tolgee-platform/Hacktobefest2024.md

 Getting started with Tolgee is easy!
 You have two options to integrate it into your projects:

 1. **Self-Host Tolgee**
-  - You can deploy Tolgee on your own server for complete control and customization.
+  - You can deploy Tolgee on your server for complete control and customization.
 Simply follow our [installation guide](https://tolgee.io/platform/self_hosting/getting_started) to set up the platform locally or on your preferred cloud provider.
   - You can follow the [development wiki](https://github.com/tolgee/tolgee-platform/wiki/Development) to start the tolgee-platform locally in development mode.
 2. **Use Tolgee Cloud**: If you prefer a hassle-free experience, you can use [Tolgee Cloud](https://app.tolgee.io/).
 This option allows you to access all of Tolgee's features without the need for server management.